davidtchiu/davidtchiu.github.io/research/index.md

 - B. McCamish, D. Chiu, M. Histand, R. Meier, J. Landford, E. Cotilla-Sanchez, and R. Bass.
 [Managing PMU Data Sets with Bitmap Indexes](Papers/mccamish-sustech14.pdf).
 In Proceedings of the 2nd IEEE Conference on Technologies for Sustainability (SusTech'14).
 Portland, OR.
 2014.
 - Y. Li, D. Chiu, C. Liu, L. T. X. Phan, T. Gill, S. Aggarwal, Z. Zhang, B. T. Loo, D. Maier, and B. McManus.
 [Towards Dynamic Pricing-Based Collaborative Optimizations for Green Data Centers](Papers/yang-DMC13.pdf).
 In the 2nd International Workshop on Data Management in the Cloud (DMC'13).
 In conjunction with ICDE'13.
 Brisbane, Australia.
 2013.
 - D. Chiu, C. Stewart, and B. McManus.
 [Electric Load Balancing through Low-Cost Workload Migration](Papers/chiu-GreenMetrics2012.pdf).
 In ACM SIGMETRICS Performance Evaluation Review (GreenMetrics).
 Vol 40(3).
 Dec 2012.

+#### Modeling and Resource Allocation for Data-Intensive Cloud Applications

+- X. Xu, G. Dunham, X. Zhao, D. Chiu, and J. Xu.
+[Modeling Parallel Molecular Simulations on Amazon EC2](Papers/xu-CCBD2015.pdf).
+In Proceedings of the International Conference on Cloud Computing and Big Data (CCBD'15).
+Taipei, Taiwan.
+2015 (Short Paper).
+- B. Wang, X. Zhao, and D. Chiu.
+[Lightweight Online Power Monitoring and Control for Mobile Applications](Papers/wang-ICPADS14.pdf).
+In Proceedings of 20th IEEE International Conference on Parallel and Distributed Systems (ICPADS'14).
+Hsinchu, Taiwan.
+2014.
+- T. Bicer, J. Yin, D. Chiu, G. Agrawal, and K. Schuchardt.
+[Integrating Online Compression to Accelerate Large-Scale Data Analytics Applications](https://ieeexplore.ieee.org/document/6569897).
+In Proceedings of the 27th IEEE International Parallel and Distributed Processing Symposium (IPDPS'13).
+Boston, MA.
+2013.
+- T. Bicer, D. Chiu, and G. Agrawal.
+[Time and Cost Sensitive Data-Intensive Computing on Hybrid Clouds](https://ieeexplore.ieee.org/document/6217476).
+In Proceedings of the 12th IEEE/ACM International Symposium on Cluster, Cloud, and Grid Computing (CCGrid'12).
+Ottawa, Canada.
+2012.
+- V. Ravi, W. Ma, D. Chiu, and G. Agrawal.
+[Compiler and Runtime Support for Enabling Reduction Computations on Heterogeneous Systems](https://dl.acm.org/doi/10.1002/cpe.1848).
+Concurrency and Computation: Practice and Experience.
+Vol 24(5).
+April 2012.
+- T. Bicer, D. Chiu, and G. Agrawal.
+[MATE-EC2: A Middleware for Processing Data with AWS](https://dl.acm.org/doi/10.1145/2132876.2132889).
+4th Workshop on Many-Task Computing on Grids and Supercomputers (MTAGS'11).
+Held in conjunction with SC'11.
+Seattle, WA.
+2011.
+(Invited Paper)
+- T. Bicer, D. Chiu, and G. Agrawal.
+[A Framework for Data-Intensive Computing with Cloud Bursting](Papers/bicer-CLUSTER11.pdf).
+In Proceedings of the 2011 IEEE International Conference on Cluster Computing (Cluster'11).
+Austin, TX.
+2011.
+- V. Ravi, W. Ma, D. Chiu, and G. Agrawal.
+[Compiler and Runtime Support for Enabling Generalized Reduction Computations on Heterogeneous Parallel Configurations](https://dl.acm.org/doi/10.1145/1810085.1810106).
+In Proceedings of the 24th ACM/SIGARCH International Conference on Supercomputing (ICS'10).
+Tsukuba, Japan, 2010.

+#### Elastic Cloud Caching for Accelerating Data-Intensive Applications

+- F. Kabir, T. Hall, S. Wallace, and D. Chiu.
+Elastic Resource Allocation for a Cloud-Based Web Caching System.
+International Journal of Next-Generation Computing.
+Vol 5(1).
+2014.
+- F. Kabir and D. Chiu.
+Reconciling Cost and Performance Objectives for Elastic Web Caches.
+In Proceedings of the 2012 IEEE International Conference on Cloud and Services Computing (CSC'12).
+Shanghai, China.
+2012.
+- D. Chiu, A. Shetty, and G. Agrawal.
+Evaluating and Optimizing Indexing Schemes for a Cloud-based Elastic Key-Value Store.
+In Proceedings of the 11th IEEE/ACM International Symposium on Cluster, Cloud, and Grid Computing (CCGrid'11).
+Newport Beach, CA. 2011.
+- D. Chiu, A. Shetty, and G. Agrawal.
+Elastic Cloud Caches for Accelerating Service-Oriented Computations.
+In Proceedings of the 23rd ACM/IEEE International Conference on High Performance Computing Networking, Storage and Analysis (SC'10).
+New Orleans, LA.
+2010.
+- D. Chiu and G. Agrawal.
+Evaluating Caching and Storage Options on the Amazon Web Services Cloud.
+In Proceedings of the 11th ACM/IEEE International Conference on Grid Computing (GRID'10).
+Brussels, Belgium.
+2010.
+- D. Chiu and G. Agrawal.
+Hierarchical Caches for Grid Workflows.
+In Proceedings of the 9th IEEE/ACM International Symposium on Cluster Computing and the Grid (CCGrid'09).
+Shanghai, China.
+2009.

 #### Mining Data Streams